 Don't Be Lazy!
-Maintain Your Photography Equipment
+How to Maintain Your Photography Equipment

 Just like you need to see a doctor periodically for a quick checkup, your gear needs to get a checkup, too!
 You can’t do your job without your equipment, so isn’t it worth it to make sure it’s working properly?
 Your slow season is the best time to do this, so that you know everything is in tip-top shape before you head out to a paying gig (where every shot counts).

-Get It Cleaned by a Professional
+1. Get It Cleaned by a Professional

-Once you find one, at a minimum send them your primary camera & lenses—you know, your “work-horses” that you use all the time.
-The shop will be able to look them over, clean every nook and cranny, and check that all the parts are functioning properly.
+Once you find one, at a minimum send them your primary camera body & lenses—you know, your “work-horses” that you use all the time.
+The shop will be able to look them over, clean every nook and cranny, and check that all the parts are functioning properly..

-Shoot Test Rolls
+2. Shoot Test Rolls

 Test rolls aren’t just for trying out new stocks & exposure levels (though, they’re great for that)… shooting a test roll can be a great way to make sure your gear is functioning like it should.

-You might find you have a faulty insert that is causing film flatness, or one of your camera backs has a worn out seal that’s letting light in.
+You might find you have a faulty insert that is causing film flatness, or one of your film camera backs has a worn out seal that’s letting light in.
 Or maybe the emulsion side of your film is getting scratched because of sticky rollers.

-Prepare for Year-Round Upkeep
+3. Prepare for Year-Round Upkeep

-Invest in New Items
+4. Invest in New Items

 Do a little shopping for items that are on their last leg (it’s better to have something ready n' waiting than to have to rush out and find a last-minute replacement once a piece of equipment becomes 100% useless).

-Build Up Your Film Reserve
+5. Build Up Your Film Reserve

 Just like any product, retailers may run out of the film type/size that you’re looking for… so do a little math and figure out how much film you need to get through the next six months.